 Family Connections has created a group of materials that provide professionals with information, learning opportunities, and a description of the crucial ways they can better understand and respond to the needs of children and families.
 These resources are designed to promote the professional skills of Self-Reflection, Self-Care, and Perspective Taking.

-The following is an excerpt from The Introduction to the Family Connections Materials (Avery, Beardslee, Ayoub & Watts, 2008).
+Click the "show more" button below to view an excerpt from The Introduction to the Family Connections Materials (Avery, Beardslee, Ayoub & Watts, 2008).

 Why is depression a relevant topic for early childhood programs?